Luann de Lesseps Says ‘RHONY’ Cast Is ‘Relieved’ That Bethenny Frankel Is Off The Show

 Luann de Lesseps spoke out about former castmate Bethenny Frankel on Monday during Jenny McCarthy’s SiriusXM radio show.
-According to Fox News, The Real Housewives of New York star says that the whole cast is “relieved” to have Frankel out of the way.
+According to FOX News, The Real Housewives of New York star says that the whole cast is “relieved” to have Frankel out of the way.

 “I think the whole cast is relieved in a way,” de Lesseps said.
 “It also leaves breathing room for other women to shine and show their personalities.”